braziljs/conf-boilerplate/README.md

 1. Install [Git](http://git-scm.com/downloads) and [NodeJS](http://nodejs.org/download/), if you don't have it yet.

-2. Now clone it:
+2. Now clone it:-

     ```sh
     $ git clone git://github.com/braziljs/conf-boilerplate.git
     ```

-3. Then go to the project's folder:
+3. Then go to the project's folder:-

     ```sh
     $ cd conf-boilerplate
     ```

-4. Install all dependencies:
+4. Install all dependencies:-

     ```sh
     $ npm install
     ```

-5. And finally run:
+5. And finally run:-

     ```sh
     $ npm run watch
     ```
    Now you can see the website running in `localhost:9778` :D

-6. Once you're done editing and want to publish the site to GitHub Pages:
+6. Once you're done editing and want to publish the site to GitHub Pages:-

     ```sh
     $ npm run deploy